The directed landscape: The geometry of last passage paths

 \section{The geometry of last passage paths}

 Last passage paths can be thought of as geodesics in a metric space.
 This is a guiding principle for many of the proofs in the paper.
 With this intuition in mind, we devote this section to stating and proving some basic facts about the geometry of last passage paths.
-Many of these facts are well-known and well-used in the context of last passage percolation, but we nonetheless include proofs here for completeness and clarity.
+Many of these facts are well-known and well-used in the context of last passage percolation.

 For the rest of this section, let $f\in C^\Z$.
 The first lemma states that last passage paths have the geodesic property that they maximize length between any two points on the path.
 Its proof is straightforward and hence omitted.